Chirk Tunnel: History

 In 1791, the embryonic Ellesmere Canal was planning a network of canals to link the Chester Canal to Shrewsbury, with branches to Ruabon and Llangollen, Bersham, Llanymynech and possibly to Whitchurch and Wem.
 The promoters asked William Jessop to assess their plans, and he produced plans for a rather different route, running from the Chester Canal basin through Wrexham, Bersham, Ruabon, Pontcysyllte, Chirk, Frankton and Weston to reach Shrewsbury.
 The route would have involved three tunnels, one of 4607 yd at Ruabon, one of 476 yd at Weston, and a tunnel under the Froncysyllte limeworks at Chirk, which would have been 1236 yd long.

-Rival parties supporting the different routes joined forces in February 1793, and the canal was authorised by Act of Parliament on 30 April of that year.
+Rival parties supporting the different routes joined forces in February 1793, and the canal was authorised by the Ellesmere and Chester Canal Act 1793 (33 Geo.
+3. c.
+91) on 30 April of that year.
 A whole series of alterations and deviations had been rushed through in the intervening months, and the canal at Chirk now crossed the River Ceiriog at a different location, resulting in a shorter tunnel.
 The contract for the adjacent aqueduct was let in January 1796, and its construction was completed in 1801.
 The 8 mi of canal eastwards to Frankton was opened immediately, because of the valuable trade in limestone from the Fron Quarries.
 The section through the tunnel, which also passed through Whitehurst Tunnel to reach Pontcysyllte was opened in June 1802.